-- Management of insurance and financial risk (continued)

-- 4.2 Financial risk (continued)

-- 4.2.1 Liquidity risk
+- 4.2 Financial risk (continued) - 4.2.1 Liquidity risk

 The Group is exposed to regular demands on its available cash resources.
 Liquidity risk is the risk that the Group may not be able to pay obligations when they fall due.
 The Group employs various asset/liability techniques to manage its liquidity risks.
 These include matching the maturity profile of its assets and liabilities and maintaining short term assets to meet its funding requirements at any point in time.
 The techniques used vary with market conditions.